 Elizabeth snorted and opened her mouth to reply but froze at the news reporter’s words.
 “At two-fifteen this morning the legendary bat signal was turned on without the authority permission.
 The symbol had been mutated.
 As it turned out the mutation was due to a dead body lying on top of it.
 At this time, the police are refusing to release the identity of the victim and details of this...”

 “Vultures.”
 Elizabeth mumbled as she used the remote to turn off the TV.
-She glanced down at the case files again before sighing.
-“I need to get to Tim’s” He was supposed to pick her up thirty minutes ago.
+She glanced down at the case files again, before sighing.
+“I need to get to Tim’s.”
+He was supposed to pick her up thirty minutes ago.
 But in the aftermath of the events she doubted he would remember.
 As it was, she was surprised that he hadn’t called and canceled.
-She bet that it slipped his mind.
+She bet that it had slipped his mind.

-She wasn’t angry.
-Not when someone’s life was on the line.
-She knew what a life of a protector was like.
-It wasn’t easy to juggle two lives.
-But she couldn’t help but feel a little disappointed.
+She wasn’t angry, not when someone’s life was on the line.
+She knew what the life of a protector was like.
+It wasn’t easy to juggle two lives, but she couldn’t help but feel a little disappointed.

-Regardless, it was important that she get this information to Tim.
+Regardless, it was important that she got this information to Tim.
 It just might help.
 But how should she handle this?
-If she didn’t wait for Red Robin it will tip him off that she knew his secret.
+If she didn’t wait for Red Robin it would tip him off that she knew his secret.
 But was that really a bad thing?
 Elizabeth bit her lip briefly.
-Were they ready to get rid some of the secrets?
+Were they ready to get rid of some of the secrets?
 Furthermore, how much should she tell him about her past?
-She still had a hard time accepting that he believed her as easily as he did.
+She still had a hard time accepting that he had believed her as easily as he had.
 Better question, how was she going to get Dick to accept the necklace without hurting Tim?
 That was what her dream was suggesting, wasn’t it?
 To use this method to track Dick.

 “Breakfast date?”
 David asked.